Collective Bargaining

 As a provincial public sector employer, Selkirk College negotiates the terms and conditions of its collective agreements within BC’s centralized model to bargaining, which was implemented in 1994 under the Public Sector Employers Act.
 This model allows unions to bargain directly with sector-based employers’ associations or employers while ensuring that the province’s policy direction, the needs of citizens, and free and fair collective bargaining are respected.

-Learn more about public sector bargaining here.
+Learn more about public sector bargaining

 Three Unions

-*Data as of April 1, 2022 (PSEC Secretariat)
+*Data as of 2026/27 (PSEC Secretariat)

 Negotiations Updates

-To learn more about the priorities and mandates, click here.
+Learn more about the priorities and mandates.

 This includes BCGEU instructors working at: